jmcconne100/Data-Lake-and-Warehouse/infrastructure/README.md

 This project sets up a simplified modern data lakehouse architecture using AWS services, with a hybrid approach:

 - **Infrastructure as Code (IaC)** using CloudFormation for Glue, Lambda, Step Functions, and S3
-- **Manual provisioning** of Amazon Redshift via the AWS Console for improved control and ease of setup
+- **Manual provisioning** of Amazon Redshift (Provisioned Cluster) via the AWS Console for improved control and ease of setup

 ---